USC women upset previously unbeaten No. 7 UCLA in double OT - WHIZ News

+Juene — who had 27 points and 13 rebounds — gave the Trojans a 67-66 lead with 1:10 remaining with a steal and layup.
+Japreece Dean put UCLA back on top with a layup but Pili’s three-point play with 27 seconds remaining put USC in the lead for good.
 UCLA had a chance to tie, but Chantal Horvat missed a layup with 2 seconds left.
-Natalie Chou forced double overtime with a 3-pointer from the corner at the buzzer.

-Jeune and Alissa Pili also had double-doubles.
-Pili had 17 rebounds, and Jeune added 13.
+“Getting this big win meant a lot to us because we have been stressing in practice fixing things,” said Pili, who had 19 points and 17 rebounds.

-Japreece Dean scored 24 points and Charisma Osborne had 20 for UCLA, who were missing star forward Michaela Onyenwere.
+Dean scored 24 points and Charisma Osborne had 20 for UCLA, who were missing star forward Michaela Onyenwere.
+The Bruins shot 29.9% from the field (26 of 87) and were 8 of 32 from beyond the arc.

+UCLA coach Cori Close said the difference ended up being the Trojans getting it to their key players when it mattered most.

+“They came out with great energy and did a good job competing,” she said.
+“I’m really proud of the fight we showed coming back but it stings.”

 The Bruins trailed 36-19 less than two minutes into the third quarter before storming back.
 Osborne keyed the surge with 11 points in the third quarter as UCLA went on a 16-2 run to get within three five minutes later.